omololevy/TreNews/README.md

 ## Pending Issues
 * The footer is not yet polished to the required state.
+* Adjusting the the navbar to work effectively besides the sidebars.

 * Therefore, you can make a [pull request](https://github.com/omololevy/TreNews/pulls) to this repo improve it or adjust functionalities.